smartcontractkit/crec-sdk/services/accounts/README.md

 This enables:

 - **Pre-deployment Address Calculation**: Know account address before deployment
 - **Duplicate Prevention**: Same creator + accountId always produces same address
 - **Cross-chain Consistency**: Same account ID on different chains (if desired)

 ## Example: Deploying and registering a smart account

-Let's walk through a practical example of deploying a new ECDSA signature verifying account and registering it with the CVN backend.
+Let's walk through a practical example of deploying a new ECDSA signature verifying account and registering it with the CREc backend.

 This example demonstrates the complete flow from account creation to backend registration, which is essential for applications that need to provision smart wallets for their users.